 The audit fails if Lighthouse doesn't find a

 HTML and a

-Lighthouse does not test whether the values are valid CSS color values.
+Note that Lighthouse doesn't test whether the values are valid CSS color values.

-theme-colormeta tag to the HTML of every page you want to brand.
+theme-color meta tag to every page you want to brand

 theme-color meta tag ensures that the address bar is branded when